 With many of their recommendations they do seem to go into a little more detail on what impact a specific suggestion could have on a campaign.

-I’ve mentioned many that you should accept right away, but others it can often depend on what you can do with your site or even what type of business you run.
+I’ve mentioned many that you should accept right away, but for others it can often depend on what you can do with your site or even what type of business you run.

 As I acknowledged this is not the definitive list as there are many I've simply not come across.
 In the comments let me know if you've seen others or if you disagree with my assessments of each.

 If you want to learn some simple tips to improving your campaign, read my article on the 10 Biggest Mistakes in Google Ads in 2020 & How to Avoid Them.